paulgazz/kconfig_case_studies/README.md

 # For reviewers:

-The Zenodo upload has not yet completed, but it is simply a zipped version of this archive.
-A link will be available here upon once it is ready.
+The tarred version of this repository is available at https://zenodo.org/record/3243323#.XP-Xzi2ZMxg

 # Description